CelestialLoser/UnityTest/README.md

 # UnityTest

-For the plane exercise I did a minor tweak to the camera...
+For the plane exercise I did a minor a tweak to the camera...
 I just thought it would look a bit more interesting.

 The technical assesment.pdf contains the theorical answers to the test. the C++.rar file, contains the source code for the C/C++ excersises.